Install DaVinci Resolve in Linux (Ubuntu, Arch, and Fedora)

 sudo apt-get install fakeroot xorriso

-Now, lets make sure we have the proper NVIDIA drivers installed.
+Now, let’s make sure we have the proper NVIDIA drivers installed.

 sudo apt-get install nvidia-driver nvidia-opencl-icd libcuda1 libglu1-mesa